Against Me!

-Against Me! is an American punk rock band formed in 1997 in Naples, Florida, by singer and guitarist Laura Jane Grace.
+Against Me! is an American punk rock band, formed in 1997 in Naples, Florida, by singer and guitarist Laura Jane Grace.
 That same year, Grace moved to Gainesville, Florida, which is considered the band's hometown.
-Since 2001, the band's lineup has also included guitarist James Bowman.
+Since 2001, the band's lineup has also included guitarist James Bowman, who has played on all of their studio albums.
 After releasing three studio albums through independent record labels, Against Me! moved to Sire Records for 2007's New Wave, which reached no. 57 on the Billboard 200.
 In 2011, the band launched the record label Total Treble.

-In 2012, Grace publicly came out as a transgender woman.
+In 2012, Grace publicly came out as a trans woman.
 After a long period of line-up changes and uncertainty surrounding the band's future, their sixth studio album, Transgender Dysphoria Blues, was released independently in January 2014 to critical and commercial acclaim.
 The band's seventh full-length, Shape Shift with Me, was released September 16, 2016.

+Following the release of Shape Shift with Me, longtime bassist Andrew Seward rejoined the group in 2018.
+Though the group intended to record a new album, plans were derailed by the COVID-19 pandemic and the band entered an indefinite hiatus.